tusharwadkar21/IPL-Dashboard-Data-Analysis/README.md

 Aggregated venue-level stats: bat-first vs bowl-first win percentage per stadium Uploaded the cleaned matches sheet into MySQL using SQLAlchemy + mysql-connector-python

-Dataset columns: id, season, city, date, team1, team2, toss_winner, toss_decision, result, winner, win_by_runs, win_by_wickets, player_of_match, venue, umpire1, umpire2
+Dataset columns:<br> id, season, city, date, team1, team2, toss_winner, toss_decision, result, winner, win_by_runs, win_by_wickets, player_of_match, venue, umpire1, umpire2

 ## 🗄️ 3.
 Database (MySQL)

 Database: ipl_db | Table: matches
-Queries in IPL-db.sql answer:
+Queries in IPL-db.sql answer:<br>
 Which teams have played the most matches?
 Which teams have won the most matches, and what's their win percentage?
 Top 10 Player of the Match winners